rzhekova/NC-News-API/README.md

 In the package.json file, you'll find a list of scripts that make it easier to run certain commands.

 `npm run seed:dev`
 It is important to run this command first in order to seed your database with the raw data provided before using any of the other scripts.
+Mongod would have to be running in the background prior to seeding (i.e. type `mongod` in the command line before `npm run seed:dev`).

 `npm test`
 or just `npm t` will run your Mocha tests and will also seed the test data provided into a test database.